mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/overview/index.md

 ---
 layout: layout.pug
-navigationTitle: What's new in DC/OS Kubernetes 2.0.0-1.12.1
+navigationTitle: Overview
-title: What's new in DC/OS Kubernetes 2.0.0-1.12.1
+title: Overview
 menuWeight: 5
-excerpt:
+excerpt: What's new in DC/OS Kubernetes 2.0.0-1.12.1
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->